-The pants have a lot of pockets so astronauts can store the things they wear constantly so they don't float around the space shuttle.
-The foods that astronauts have on their daily menu are chosen based on their nutritional value and their applicability for use in space.
+Suits protect astronauts from space dust and radiation that is very high in space.
+The pants have pockets so astronauts can store items that they wear constantly so they don't float around the space shuttle.
+Foods are chosen based on their nutritional value and their applicability for use in space.
 Many innovations in fields ranging from metals and alloys to biology and medicine are the result of space exploration.

 The team purchases the equipment, checks it, stores it in a specific way, and then transports it to the space shuttle.

-Since they sometimes live in it for several years, for example, Peggy Whitson spent 665 days in space, they need to be constantly equipped with food and other essential items.
+Astronauts may live in the space shuttle for several years; Peggy Whitson spent 665 days in space!
+They must be constantly equipped with food and other essential items.
 Unlike astronauts on the International Space Station, who change their clothes approximately every 10 days, space shuttle astronauts wear clothes for each day of the mission.
-The tools are very similar to those used on Earth, but they are adapted to space conditions so that astronauts perform their tasks as easily as possible.
+Tools are adapted to space conditions so that astronauts can perform their tasks as easily as possible.

 When astronauts perform a mission on a space shuttle, the space shuttle has all the equipment that astronauts will need during the mission.
 For example, a commercial infrared camera used to scan tiles for cracks was adapted to space conditions and is now used to find cracks.